Worms Are Good For Soil

 While you could “plant” redworms in your garden, and will inevitably relocate some worms and eggs every time you use worm castings, redworms are not the best worm species to choose for populating your soil.
 Earthworms are better suited to the conditions that exist outside of a worm compost bin.
 There are hundreds of species of earthworms.
 These worms will burrow to depths of up to 6 feet, and will drag organic matter into their borrows to eat.
 Their burrows help aerate the soil, and the organic matter they incorporate into the soil helps improve its structure.

 Earthworm castings are full of the same beneficial nutrients and microorganisms as redworm castings.
 Earthworms also excrete mucous from their skins, which additionally helps improve the soil.
-You can easily add earthworms to your soil with Vermipods, which are encapsulated earthworm cocoons, each of which contains up to 20 eggs.
+You can easily add earthworms to your soil with worms from Scarlet's Worm Farm.
 Give your new worms a good home, and encourage more worms to move in, by keeping the soil moist but not waterlogged, practicing no-till or low-till gardening, and not using harmful chemical fertilizers or pesticides in your garden.

 Like your vegetables, worms prefer neutral or slightly acidic pH, low salt, with plenty of organic matter such as mulch, compost, and green manure.
 Learn more about earthworms from University of Nebraska - Extension.